Security considerations for SQL Server on Azure Virtual Machines

 By default, SQL Server listens on a well-known port, 1433.
 For increased security, configure SQL Server to listen on a non-default port, such as 1401.
 If you provision a SQL Server gallery image in the Azure portal, you can specify this port in the SQL Server settings blade.

 The following screenshots are from the SQL virtual machines resource within the Azure portal.
-For end-of-support (EOS) SQL server VMs, and SQL Server VMs that have not been registered with the SQL VM resource provider, use the SQL Server configuration tab to manage your SQL Server VM instead.
+For end-of-support (EOS) SQL server VMs, and SQL Server VMs that have not been registered with the SQL IaaS extension, use the SQL Server configuration tab to manage your SQL Server VM instead.

 To configure this after provisioning, you have two options: